intel/rohd-vf/CONTRIBUTING.md

 ## Code of Conduct

-ROHD-VF adopts the Contributor Covenant v1.4 for the code of conduct.
-It can be accessed [here](CODE_OF_CONDUCT.md).
+ROHD-VF adopts the Contributor Covenant v2.1 for the code of conduct.
+It can be accessed [here](https://github.com/intel/rohd-vf/blob/main/CODE_OF_CONDUCT.md).

 ## Getting Help
+### Chat on Discord
+Discord is a free online instant messaging app which you can use directly in your web browser or install to your device.
+Feel free to join to look around at the conversations and have a real-time discussion with the ROHD community.
+This a great place to ask questions, get help, engage with the rest of the community, and discuss new ideas.

+Join the Discord server here: https://discord.com/invite/jubxF84yGw

 ### Issues
 If something doesn't seem right, you're stuck, there's a critical feature/enhancement missing, you find a bug, etc. then filing an issue on the GitHub repository is a great option.
 Please try to provide as much detail as possible.
 Complete, stand-alone reproduction instructions are extremely helpful for bugs!